-Hannah's work in the legal field began in high school.
-She attended Lassiter High School in East Cobb, and she was team captain of the debate and mock trial teams.
-During high school, Hannah worked for two law firms.
-In the summer after graduating high school, she obtained her paralegal certification through the University of Georgia Center for Continuing Education.
+Her work in the legal field began in high school.
+She attended Lassiter High School in East Cobb, where she was team captain of the debate and mock trial teams.
+During high school, Hannah worked for various law firms.
+And in the summer after graduating high school, she obtained her paralegal certification through the University of Georgia Center for Continuing Education.

-Hannah currently attends the University of Georgia School of Law.
-She holds many leadership positions, including Editor-in-Chief of Volume 29 of the Journal of Intellectual Property Law and co-founder/President of the Middle Eastern Law Student Association (MELSA).
-Hannah competes and coaches in Moot Court and was named a 2021 National Online Moot Court Competition Champion.
-She was designated as a 2020 UGA Law Judicial Clerkship Fellow and externed for the Honorable Steve Jones in the Northern District of Georgia for eight months.
+In law school, Hannah held many leadership positions, including Editor-in-Chief of Volume 29 of the Journal of Intellectual Property Law and co-founder/President of the Middle Eastern Law Student Association (MELSA).
+Hannah was named a 2021 National Online Moot Court Competition Champion and coached the winners of the 2022 National Online Moot Court Competition.
+She was also designated as a 2020 UGA Law Judicial Clerkship Fellow and externed twice for the Honorable Steve Jones in the Northern District of Georgia.

-She is a student member of the State Bar of Georgia, Georgia Trial Lawyers Association, Atlanta Bar Association, and Western Circuit Bar Association.
+She is a member of the State Bar of Georgia, Georgia Trial Lawyers Association, and Atlanta Bar Association.

-Hannah enjoys traveling, networking, and trying new foods.
+Hannah enjoys writing, weightlifting, and meal prepping.
 She is fluent in Arabic.